 Hardiness Zone: 5 – 9 USDA Zone Map

 Notes: Gentiana saponaria (Soapwort Gentian) does not occur in the New England states and is rare in NY, somewhat difficult to distinguish from G. andrewsii which tends to have outward curling calyx and generally wider leaves.

-Native to: NATIVE, RARE AND/OR ENDANGERED TO NY, much of the Mid-Atlantic, South and Midwest.
+Native to: RARE AND/OR ENDANGERED TO a few counties in NY, native to much of the Mid-Atlantic, South and Midwest.
 Biota of North American Program, North American Plant Atlas.

 Requested by Bronx River Wildflower Corridor, Roseanne Andrade.